studyingWAWAYU/MonsterBane-minigame/README.zh_CN.md

 ### 贡献
 Feel free to dive in Open an issue or submit PRs.
-flask-ATM-Simulator follows the Contributor Covenant Code of Conduct.
+MonsterBane-minigame follows the Contributor Covenant Code of Conduct.

 ### 许可证
 MIT License